 The ROC team is hosting talk by Ali Khalesi, Assistant Professor at Institut polytechnique des sciences avancées (IPSA), France.
-His talk will be followed by presentations from a new ROC PhD student and an intern.
+His talk will be followed by presentations from the new ROC members.

 Where: Room “Boris Vian” Thesis Room (37.2.43) at CNAM, 2 rue Conté, 75003 Paris, France